ams-engineering/wp-events-free/README.md

 3. When the popup appears select the wp-events.zip file from your desktop.
 4. Follow the on-screen instructions and wait as the upload completes.
 5. When it\'s finished, activate the plugin via the prompt.
 A message will show confirming activation was successful.

-That\'s it!
-Just configure your settings as you see fit, and you\'re on your way to creating events in style.
+6. Don't forget to configure plugin settings to customize it your needs before starting to use it.

 == Screenshots ==
 1. Subscribe Form